gregoryerrl/smartpalms-kiosk/README.md

 1. Download and install Raspberry Pi Imager from https://www.raspberrypi.com/software/
 2. Insert your SD card into your computer
 3. Open Raspberry Pi Imager and:
-   - Choose "Raspberry Pi OS Lite (64-bit)" as the operating system
+   - Choose "Raspberry Pi OS (64-bit)" as the operating system
    - Select your SD card as the storage
    - Click on the settings gear icon (⚙️) and:
      - Set hostname (optional)